salman-khan03/creatorverse/README.md

 ## Creatorverse
-Developed by: Myesha Mahazabeen
+Developed by: Salman Khan

 About this web app: Creatorverse is a website built with React (frontend) & Supabase(backend) that supports CRUD (create, read, update, and delete) operations on your favorite content creators.
-Your content creators can be Twitch streamers, YouTube channels, Instagram, Twitter and Tiktok personalities.
+Your content creators can be Twitch streamers, YouTube channels, Instagram, Twitter, and TikTok personalities.

 Time spent: 15 hours